 The surname Bonioli was first found in the city of Milan, where earliest records are of the Bonacina family in 1220.

-Important Dates for the Bonioli family
+Early History of the Bonioli family

 This web page shows only a small excerpt of our Bonioli research.
 More information is included under the topic Early Bonioli History in all our PDF Extended History products and printed products wherever possible.